martinrotter/rssguard/resources/docs/Documentation.md

 * `binutils`,
 * all relevant `qt5-*` packages.

+Make sure you really have all development dependencies installed as OS/2 is known to thro erratic errors if you miss some important compile-time dependency.

 After your dependecies are installed, then you can compile via standard `qmake -> make -> make install` steps and package with

 ```
 7z.exe a -t7z -mmt -mx9 "rssguard.7z" "<build-folder\src\rssguard\app\*"
 ```

 command.

 ## Cleaning database